BlueCircleSoftware/bluecircle-json-interface-generator/README.md

 ### Configuration

-Configuration is done through a JSON file.
-By default, this file is "jig-config.json" in the current directory, but the file can be overridden by the --config option.
+Configuration is done through a YAML file.
+By default, this file is "jig-config.yaml" in the current directory, but the file can be overridden by the --config option.
 The file has the format:

 ```yaml